MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/cli.md

 ---
-title: Build API clients for CLIs
+title: Build API clients for a command line interface (CLI)
-description: Learn how use Kiota to build API clients for CLIs.
+description: Learn how use Kiota to build API clients for a CLI.
 author: jasonjoh
 ms.author: jasonjoh
 ms.topic: quickstart
 date: 03/24/2023
 ---

-# Build API clients for CLIs
+# Build API clients for a command line interface (CLI)

-In this tutorial, you will build a sample command line interface (CLI) app that calls a REST API that does not require authentication.
+In this tutorial, you build a sample command line interface (CLI) app that calls a REST API that doesn't require authentication.

 ## Required tools